rwpeterson/tagger/README.md

 - `txt2tags`: compresses tab-separated time tag data into our compressed binary format

-## Why is instrument control and data collection use a client/server interface?
+## Why does instrument control and data collection use a client/server interface?

 - A server on gigabit local network can stream tags to a separate client computer on the network
+  + See [iperf](https://linux.die.net/man/1/iperf) for a command line tool to test your local network's speed
 - Multiple different clients can subscribe simultaneously, e.g.
-  + a GUI that displays current count rates
+  + a GUI that displays current count rates for interative use and monitoring
   + a script that saves desired data, easily integrated into control code
 - If you have particular needs with your client, you can write your own using the API specified in the capnp schema files, without needing to reimplement